python3statement/pycon-2017/proposal.md

 Regardless of the failures it is _critical_ to provide users with the right error messages _and solution_ if ever they were encountered.
-Providing _early_ warnings to regular library users tha things are about to change is helpful to reduce the dissatisfaction from users and flow of bug report to your dev team post-transition.
+Providing _early_ warnings to regular library users that things are about to change is helpful to reduce the dissatisfaction from users and flow of bug report to your dev team post-transition.

 While it seam that Python have a way to mark a package as Python 3 only, we'll see that it is/was not always possible to do so.

-2. Updating the Python Packaging stack
+3. Updating the Python Packaging stack
 --------------------------------------

 While Pep 5xx describe a mechanism by which a package can be tagged as Python 3